jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2020-07-17-Remote Allotment Irrigation System.md

 </ul>

 <h2 class="text-underline">Requirements</h2>
 The user required the system to be able to water an area of roughly 100 square feet autonomously.
-They also wanted the system to be able to have capabilities of attaching a hose pipe for hand watering and also filling up Rain Barrels and Water Butts.
+They also wanted the system to be able to have capabilities of attaching a hose pipe for hand watering and also filling up Rain Barrels / Water Butts.

 <h2 class="text-underline">Design</h2>